Elghandour-eng/Plotly-Dash/README.md

 4. Icon with hyperlink to the project github's repo

 ## Getting Started
-To get started with the project, you will need to clone the repository to your local machine:
+To get started with the project, you will need to clone the repository to your local machine:<br>

-git clone [git@github.com:Elghandour-eng/Plotly-Dash.git]
+`git clone git@github.com:Elghandour-eng/Plotly-Dash.git`
-Once you have cloned the repository, you can open the project in your preferred code editor and start exploring the code.
+<br><br>Once you have cloned the repository, you can open the project in your preferred code editor and start exploring the code.

 ## Prerequisites
 To run the project, you will need to have the following installed on your machine:
 1. pandas
 2. plotly
 3. dash
-4. JupyterDash (to run in jupyternotebooks)
+4. JupyterDash (only needed if you're running the web app from jupyter notebook/lab)

+You can run the following command to install these packages:<br>
+`pip install -r requirements.txt`
 ## Running the project
-To run the project, run all the cells in the notebook
+To run the project, run all the cells in the notebook.<br><br>
+You can also run the python script from the terminal:<br>
+`python plotly-Dash-China-script.py` <br>
+or<br>
+`python3 plotly-Dash-China-script.py`<br>

-This will start a local server at [http://127.0.0.1:8050/] where you can access the dashboard.
+This will start a local server at [http://127.0.0.1:8050/](http://127.0.0.1:8050/) where you can access the dashboard.

 ## Contributing
 Contributions are welcome!
 To contribute, please follow these steps: